The limit set of non-orientable mapping class groups: Introduction

 \subsection{Another paper on mapping class group orbit closures}

 A few days after the first version of this paper was posted on arXiv, the author was notified of another recent paper by Erlandsson, Gendulphe, Pasquinelli, and Souto \cite{erlandsson2021mapping} which proves the Conjecture 9.1 of \cite{gendulphe_whats_2017}, i.e. a stronger version of \autoref{thm:rational-approximation}.
 The techniques they use are significantly different, relying on careful analysis of train track charts carrying various measured laminations.
+Using this result, they show minimal invariant subset of $\pmf(\no_g)$, and the limit set of $\mcg(\no_g)$ are both equal to $\pmf^+(\no_g)$.

+Their methods are stronger than the ones in this paper, because while they analyze the train track charts carrying the measured foliations, we study the dynamics of foliations by studying the dynamics of the first return map on a transverse interval.
+While this reduction makes the analysis significantly simpler, and works for most foliations (like uniquely ergodic foliations), it does not work for all foliations.
+In particular, for certain foliations, the dynamics of the first return map do not fully capture the dynamics of the foliation.

 While this paper was being written, neither the author, nor the authors of \cite{erlandsson2021mapping} were aware of each others' work.